blessx/Healthcare_Automation_Scripts/Manual_TestSuite.md

 # PocketHealthcare -  USER MANUAL
-***[Running Test Suites individually]***
+***[Running a Test Suites]***

-Arise - PocketHealthcare
+Arise - Pocket Healthcare Application
-Regression testing purposes only
 By: Blezel M. Tajor

 ***

 **Purpose and Objectives**
-This manual is intended to teach QA or other staff how to run Katalon scripts through individual test suites for regression testing.
+This manual is intended to teach QA or other staff how to run Katalon scripts through running a test suites for doing re-testing on each screen or feature of the Pocket Healthcare application.
 The success of this automated test is that QA reduces the time it takes to perform regression tests, especially when the application is large.

 **What you need**
 1. A running Katalon Studio.